Bonus Stocks: Top Bonus Shares in India (2026)

 Bonus shares are free additional shares that a company issues to its existing shareholders.
 Instead of paying dividends in cash, the company rewards shareholders by giving them extra shares in proportion to the ones they already hold.

-For example, if a company announces a 2:1 bonus issue, it means every shareholder will receive 2 extra shares for every 1 share owned.
+For example, if a company announces a 2:1 bonus issue of shares, it means every shareholder will receive 2 extra shares for every 1 share owned.

 Overview of the Top Bonus Shares